Mikroplastik – das Gift für unsere Wohlfühlorte – und unser Leben

 Polyacrylates (PA) film-forming

-After all, the proportion of microplastics in our environment resulting from cosmetics is not at the top of the list.
-Nevertheless, and this is essential, it is avoidable!
+After all, the proportion of microplastics in our environment resulting from cosmetics is not the most important.
+Nevertheless, and this is crucial, it is preventable!

 The following sites offer support in the search for products without microplastics:

-And for those who want it even easier, the magic word is: natural cosmetics.
+And for those who want it even simpler, the magic word is: natural cosmetics.

-Natural cosmetics manufacturers do not add microplastics to their products.
-So you're on the safe side here.
+Natural cosmetics manufacturers generally do not add microplastics to their products, so you're on the safe side.

 39 comments